Everything we know about the pangolin — the scaly mammal that may have spread the coronavirus to humans

 Though a pangolin resembles an anteater or armadillo on the outside, it’s actually more closely related to an order of mammals called “carnivorans,” which include the bobcat and the civet.
 Civets were responsible for passing SARS from bats to people in 2002.

-Multiple investigations have revealed, however, that pangolins are still traded illegally, despite the practice being banned by the Convention of International Trade in Endangered Species in 2016.
-In fact, they’re often considered the world’s most trafficked mammal — around 100,000 of them are plucked from the wild each year.
+Multiple investigations have revealed that pangolins are still traded illegally, despite the practice being banned by the Convention of International Trade in Endangered Species in 2016.
+In fact, they’re often considered the world’s most trafficked mammal – about 100,000 of them are plucked from the wild each year.

-The China Biodiversity and Green Development Foundation, a Beijing-based non-profit, found that more than 200 pharmaceutical companies still use pangolin products for around 60 commercially-produced medicines.
+The China Biodiversity and Green Development Foundation, a Beijing-based nonprofit, found that more than 200 pharmaceutical companies still used pangolin products for about 60 commercially produced medicines.

 All eight pangolin species are now threatened with extinction, and at least three species – including the Chinese pangolin – are listed as critically endangered by the International Union for Conservation of Nature.

-As a result, pangolin scales tend to fetch a high price: around $2,200 per pound in the US.
-But the animals still aren’t widely recognized among the general population.
+As a result, pangolin scales tend to fetch a high price: about $US2,200 a pound in the US.
+But the animals still aren’t widely recognised among the general population.

 Business Insider Emails & Alerts